beastly-eve/zorkish-sugarcube/README.md

 ### Configuration

-This is a feature that hasn't been added yet.
+This is a feature that hasn't been added yet, but is not needed for it to work.

 ### Full Passage Code Example